Complex, fully developed characters can carry a weak plot, but even the strongest plot will falter on the shoulders of weak or one-sided characters.

-Submitted by Noral almost 4 years ago
+Submitted by Noral about 4 years ago

 What I like to do is get into the heart and soul of the main characters

-Submitted by ArkAngel about 6 years ago
+Submitted by ArkAngel over 6 years ago

 Character is always lost when a high ideal is sacrificed on the altars of conformity and popularity.